imixs/imixs-office-workflow/README.md

 against the latest snapshot releases form the Imixs-Workflow project.
 To run a stable version please build a [tagged version](https://github.com/imixs/imixs-office-workflow/releases).
 To deploy the artifact the application server must provide a database pool named "java:/jdbc/office" and a security domain/realm named 'office'.
 See also the [Imixs-Workflow Deployment Guide](http://www.imixs.org/doc/deployment/index.html) for further details.

-As an alternative to setup a server environment by yourself you can use docker to run Imixs-Office-Workflow locally or in production.